umbraco/UmbracoExamine.PDF/README.md

 ```
 ## TestSite

-Uses SqlCE and the db is part of git.
+Uses SQLite and the db is part of git.

 Username: me@mail.com
 Password: 1234567890